steveh127/UM-Micropython/WOPR/README.md

 Reboot the WOPR and you should see the IP address 192.168.4.1 displayed.

-Go to WiFi connections on any suitable device, an Android Phone or Tablet are fine and you should see, under Networks available 'WOPR'.
+Go to WiFi connections on any suitable device, an Android Phone or Tablet are fine and you should see, under Networks available 'ORAC' (ORAC is another fictional computer that should be familiar to fans of 70's UK SCi-Fi).
 Connect to this network, it needs no password and provides no internet connections.
 It is connecting to a web server running on the WOPR.
 On connecting it may well tell you it is not connected to the internet nor is it secure.
 You will only connect briefly